-Inaugurated in 2016, the Borgeson Artist in Residence Program is a twelve-week summer artist residency, hosted by the Department of Art & Art History at Hope College, that runs from mid-May through mid-August of each year.
+Inaugurated in 2016, the Borgeson Artist in Residence Program is a 12-week summer artist residency, hosted by the Department of Art & Art History at Hope College, that runs from mid-May through mid-August of each year.

 The artist in residence is provided with 24 hours a day, 7 days a week access to a private studio, housed in the De Pree Art Center on Hope’s campus.
-The 1,308 square foot, air-conditioned south-facing studio offers outstanding natural and track lighting, hardwood floors, tall ceilings, and a Mac-adaptable projector and screen.
+The 1,308 square foot, air-conditioned, south-facing studio offers outstanding natural and track lighting, hardwood floors, tall ceilings and a Mac-adaptable projector and screen.
 Proposals that utilize other department studios and facilities, including an intaglio print shop, darkroom, Mac lab, fully-equipped ceramics and sculpture studio are welcome.
 Access to these additional department facilities is granted based on prior experience and the artist in residence’s proposal.

 The residency concludes with a solo exhibition in the department’s 1,300 square foot De Pree Art Gallery, to coincide with the start of the academic year.

 As part of the residency’s goal to create opportunities for our students and the larger campus community, the department hosts an artist’s lecture, closing reception and related programming in September.

 Nick Fagan’s artwork is a material reaction to his experiences with mental health, disability, religion and labor.
 With his personal history in mind, the artist’s practice spans topics including the spirituality of banal objects, ritual and transformation, the abstraction of language, and the humor and duality of masculinity.